 Leucine is the key amino acid linked to muscle building and recovery.
 Research suggests ingestion of 2.7 grams of leucine results in a robust stimulation of muscle protein synthesis.
 Research suggests powders containing the optimal ratio for the branch chain amino acids leucine, isoleucine, and valine in a 2:1:1 ratio in addition to the full amino acid profile are optimal for sports recovery and performance.

 What type of protein powder is best?

 There isn’t one type of protein powder that is better than others however some powders may be more suited to athletes depending on food preferences and intolerances, and health goals.
-Powders with minimal ingredients, natural flavours, a balanced and complete amino acid profile and organic are suggested to be the healthiest.
+Powders with minimal ingredients, natural flavors, a balanced and complete amino acid profile, and organic are suggested to be the healthiest.
 Some powders may provide added probiotics beneficial for gut health.

 Popular protein powder options include:

 Plant-based protein powders may include combinations of pea, hemp, soy, pumpkin seed, flax seed fava bean, potato, corn and brown rice protein.
 Plant based options are dairy, whey, casein and egg free.
-Leucine, lysine, and/or methionine are key amino acids for muscle building capacity which may be reduced in plant-based powders (5).
+Leucine, lysine, and/or methionine are key amino acids for muscle-building capacity which may be reduced in plant-based powders.

 Egg white protein is suitable for those who have an allergy or intolerance to dairy products is paleo friendly and has a higher amino acid content (32%) than many of the plant-based proteins.
-It is not as easily manufacture and therefore not as widely distributed or found in health food shops.
-Egg white typically provides 26 grams of protein in a 30 gram serve.
+It is not as easily manufactured and therefore not as widely distributed or found in health food shops.
+Egg white typically provides 26 grams of protein in a 30-gram serve.